Please select each link to see the Public Notice posted in local newspapers as of January 4, 2018.

 2. The guarantee only applies to sales made 5 years or more after the date of issuance of the Certificate of Participation or 3 years after a subsequent Certificate of Participation.
 (Amended April 14, 2010)

 3. When you intend to list your residence on the market for sale you must file a “Notice of Intent to Sell” in person during regular business hours at Southwest Home Equity Assurance Program office.
 A member is not eligible to file a “Notice of Intent to Sell” until 5 years after the member’s registration date or 3 years after a subsequent Certificate of Participation.
-The member will be required to begin listing the property at a price no less than 12% above the Program’s guaranteed amount a price no less than the Programs assured value.
+The member will be required to begin listing the property at a price no less than the Programs assured value.
 For example, if the guaranteed amount is $100,000.00, the beginning listing price will be $100,000.00 or more.
 Forms for this purpose are available at the Commission’s office during regular business hours.
 Upon receipt of a “Notice of Intent to Sell” the Commission will provide you with a copy of the pertinent State Statute, (65 ILCS 95/1 et Seq.)
 (Act), and these program guidelines in person or by registered mail.
 (Amended June 8, 2011)

 5. If you have not sold your residence within 90 days after filing the “Notice of Intent to Sell” the guaranteed residence, and have complied with the preceding procedures, you must file a “Notice of Intent to Claim” form with the Home Equity Commission in person at the Southwest Home Equity Assurance Program office.
 Forms for this purpose are available at the Commission’s office during regular business hours.
 Such form shall include verifiable evidence of placement on the market, dates of the placement and shall list all reasonable offers to purchase the property.
 Verifiable evidence must include copies of advertisements for sale, a contract with a licensed real estate broker, or other evidence which a majority of the Commission finds satisfactory.
 (Amended April 14, 2010)